-The search engine optimisation (SEO) industry has had a significant transformation in recent years, particularly when Google released the Penguin Algorithm Update.
+The search engine Optimization (SEO) industry has had a significant transformation in recent years, particularly when Google released the Penguin Algorithm Update.
 Along with this update were severe penalties for websites that use black hat SEO strategies to rank.
 This was a great move by Google to get troublemaking outsource search engine optimization agencies in line.
 However, what if a malicious party starts implementing those strategies on other websites to try and get them penalised?
 They are practising what is commonly referred to as negative SEO.

-Simply put, negative search engine optimisation is the act of utilising black hat SEO on other websites in a malicious attempt to get penalised by Google, harm your rankings, and altering or disabling a site’s SEO priorities to reduce its effectiveness.
+Simply put, negative search engine Optimization is the act of utilising black hat SEO on other websites in a malicious attempt to get penalised by Google, harm your rankings, and altering or disabling a site’s SEO priorities to reduce its effectiveness.
 Unlike common hacking practices that aim to shut a website down or at least deface it, negative SEO is not easily noticeable as it doesn’t affect a site’s look and feel.

 Negative SEO can manifest in different forms:

 - Removing your website’s most effective backlinks.

 - Making copies of your content and spreading it all over the internet.